solus-project/3rd-party/README.md

-Evolve OS 3rd Party Source Repo
+Solus Operating System 3rd Party Source Repo
 ===

 This repo contains the build files required to create packages that cannot